MurphyPone/murphypone.github.io/src/content/ml-4.md

 Advantages of TD methods over DP and MC methods include:

-- they do not require a model of the environment, its rewards, or the next-state probability distributioons, unlike DP methods which do;
+- they do not require a model of the environment, its rewards, or the next-state probability distributions, unlike DP methods which do;

 - they are naturally implemented in an online, fully incremental fashion, unlike MC methods where one must wait till the end of an episode when the return is known.
 TD methods only need a single time step;